Tipoca/scaml/docs/LANGUAGE.md

 The above definitions introduce 2 entry points, `init` and `do`.

 Note that if the last character of an entrypoint identifier is `_`, it is removed from the name of the entry point.
-This is because one of the entrypoint naming convention, `do`, is a reserved keyword in OCaml and SCaml.
+This is because one of the entry point naming convention, `do`, is a reserved keyword in OCaml and SCaml.

+Currently there is no SCaml primitive to produce `CONTRACT %name t`.
+Entry point names must given in address literals like `Address "KT1.....%name"`.

 ## Monomorphism